docwarems/jmc-tutorial/docs/README.md

 ![eclipse jmc lock instances page][eclipse-jmc-lock-instances-page]

-Of what class is the lock we’re blocking on?
+Of what class is the lock we're blocking on?
 From where in the code is that event originating?

 Note: In this case it is a very shallow trace.
 In a more complex scenario it would, of